Deep Learning Convective Flow Using Conditional Generative Adversarial Networks

 The cavity flow dataset was generated using CFD software COMSOL\cite{COMSOL}.
-Concretely, the fluid variables $\Phi$ investigated in this paper are velocity field $u$ and $v$, pressure field $p$ and temperature field $T$.
-More details about dataset generation could be found in SI.
-As illustrated in Fig.~\ref{fig:Arc}(a), each sample of ground truth data (target) is a 16 $\times$ 16 $\times$ 4 tensor for steady state dataset, and 16 $\times$ 16 $\times$ 5 tensor for time-dependent dataset with additional time channel.
+Concretely, the fluid variables $\Phi$ investigated in this paper are velocity field $u$ and $v$, pressure field $p$, and temperature field $T$.
+More details about dataset generation can be found in SI.
+As illustrated in Fig.~\ref{fig:Arc}(a), each sample of ground truth data (target) is a 16 $\times$ 16 $\times$ 4 tensor for steady state dataset, and 16 $\times$ 16 $\times$ 5 tensor for the time-dependent dataset with additional time channel.
 Besides, we apply a generic approach to "encode" our BCs/ICs information as input.
-Here, we use the boundary grids to represent boundary values/gradients, interior grids to represent initial conditions.
+Here, we use the boundary grids to represent boundary values/gradients and interior grids to represent initial conditions.
 For example, in the case of velocity $u$, the boundary grids represent the constant boundary conditions.
-The interior grids are all zero since we set the zero initial value for $u$.
+The internal grids are all zero since we set the zero initial value for $u$.
 It's worthwhile to discuss the time channel representation here.
-For target data, the value of each grid in time channel is simply set to the value of its corresponding time stamp.
-However, for input data, we could not use value zero no else the model couldn't tell the difference of inputs.
-Rather, we use the same time value as its corresponding target, acting as an "index" for the input.
-Note that this data representation approach is generic and we can transfer this model to other multi-physics domains by modifying the number of channels.
+For target data, the value of each grid in the time channel is simply set to the value of its corresponding time stamp.
+However, for input data, we could not use the value zero; the model couldn't tell the difference between inputs.
+Instead, we use the same time value as its corresponding target, acting as an "index" for the input.
+Note that this data representation approach is generic, and we can transfer this model to other multiphysics domains by modifying the number of channels.